Economic and Political Overview

 - Social Democratic Alliance of Macedonia (SDSM): centre-left, social democratic party, supports reconciliation with Albanian minorities.
 Leader of the centre-left coalition "We Can"

-- Democratic Union for Integration (DUI): the largest party among the Albanian population
+- Democratic Union for Integration (BDI): the largest party among the Albanian population

-- Alliance for Albanians (AA): conservatism; party comprising ethnic Albanians
+- Alliance for Albanians (AS): conservatism; party comprising ethnic Albanians

 - The Left: socialist